eyes-on-disabilities/website/docs/en/04-software-and-hardware-in-detail/opentrack.md

 - Cost: Free
 - License: Open-Source (ISC License, except for some trackers with proprietary licenses)

-OpenTrack is a software that connects a wide range of input devices for head and eye tracking with output devices.
+OpenTrack is a software that connects a wide range of input devices for head- and eye-tracking with output devices.
 Some trackers are directly integrated into OpenTrack and require no additional software, such as [tracking with printable codes](https://github.com/opentrack/opentrack/wiki/Aruco-tracker).